-While the actual workout plan a beginner utilizes will be generally be different from that of a seasoned lifter, the concepts of building muscle naturally won’t change.
+While the actual workout plan a beginner utilizes will generally be different from that of a seasoned lifter, the concepts of building muscle naturally won’t change.

 The Goal of This Natural Bodybuilding Guide

-Ensure that you know precisely what it takes to pack on pounds of lean muscle and put a game plan into action.
+This guide will ensure that you know precisely what it takes to pack on pounds of lean muscle and put a game plan into action.